davidp799/patco-today/README.md

 # patco-today
-Android application which utilises a python scripting to show most recent schedules for PATCO
+Android application which utilises python scripting to show most recent schedules for PATCO Transit